 More tasty Thanksgiving sides kids can make

 Cooking with kids and teens really is a lot of fun.
 It’s also a wonderful way to help kids learn their way around the kitchen.
 Thanksgiving is a food-centered holiday, and it’s the perfect time to bring everyone into the kitchen, including the kids.
-If you’re looking to find new Thanksgiving favorites to add into the mix, here are a few more side dishes the kids and teens can make on their own or with a bit of help from the adults.
+If you’re looking to find new Thanksgiving favorites to add to the mix, here are a few more side dishes the kids and teens can make on their own or with a bit of help from the adults.

-• Canned cranberry sauce is okay, but it’s actually not that hard to make your own.
-This Thanksgiving try cranberry sauce recipe from Simply Recipes.
+- Canned cranberry sauce is okay, but it’s actually not that hard to make your own.
+This Thanksgiving, try cranberry sauce recipe from Simply Recipes.
 It includes substitutions if you’re looking for a cranberry sauce with less sugar.
 Let the adults or teens supervise the boiling cranberries.

-• If your family is tired of rolls, add some cornbread to the table this Thanksgiving.
+- If your family is tired of rolls, add some cornbread to the table this Thanksgiving.
 Kids love to bake and this cornbread recipe from Bless This Mess is super simple.

 Whatever way your kids end up helping you with this year’s Thanksgiving feast, remember — it’s not necessarily about how great the food is.
 It’s really all about the memories made.
 So, if something burns or the mashed potatoes have a few lumps, don’t sweat it.
 We’ve all burned a dish or twelve in our time.
 Focus on the joy and pride on your kiddo’s face as they tell everyone what they helped make, and everything will taste wonderful.